by James C. Sherlock

 Of all the things we hear from the State Board of Education about equity, strangely this is not one of them.
 That failure by the state’s education policy cabal, led by the the Board of Education, the Superintendent of Public Instruction and University of Virginia School of Education, to publicly acknowledge and especially to act on this problem is shameful.

-Lots of talk about racial justice, but somehow half of Black 4th graders being unable to read hasn’t made the cut.
+Lots of talk about racial justice, but somehow a third of Black 4th graders being unable to read hasn’t made the cut.

 The stunning difference in wealth of the populations of the two states combined with the Mississippi educational achievement gains relative to Virginia makes the performance of the Mississippi kids and their teachers a truly towering achievement that challenges Virginia educational policy.